nrwl/nx/docs/fundamentals/develop-like-google.md

 ### Workspace Schematics

 Schematics is what what powers all Angular CLI (and Nx) code generation.
-With Nx, you can easily define workspace-specific schematics that you can then use to enforce best practices.
-Read more about it [here](/guides/tools-workspace-schematics).
+With Nx, you can easily create workspace-specific schematics that you can then use to enforce your own best practices.
+Read more about [Workspace Schematics](/guides/tools-workspace-schematics).

 ### Code Formatting

-Pointing out code formatting issue isn't the best way to spend the time allocated for code reviews.
-We know that, and that's why Nx comes with Prettier support.
+Pointing out code formatting issues during code reviews is not the best way to review code.
+That's why Nx comes with Prettier support.
 Run:

 ```bash
 yarn format:write # formats the files